APPLICANTS WHO MAY APPLY FOR INDUSTRIAL DESIGN PROTECTION

 Our attorneys will assist you with renewals and maintenance.

-WHY PROTECT DESIGNS IN VIETNAM?
+WHY PROTECT DESIGNS IN ARGENTINA?
 Patent law deals in ‘behind the scenes’ aspects of a company or organization as it deals with inventions that are not easily accessible by the general public.
 Designs along with Trademarks on the other hand, are the ‘visual medium’ which aid in brand projection, recognition, association and retention by existing and potential customers.
 To prevent rivals from copying industrial designs, it is therefore an important and strategic aspect in the protection of intellectual property rights.
 Therefore, as with all IP, it is better to begin protection of designs at the earliest before disclosure with the general public.

 In today’s highly impulse driven and temperament market, industrial designs provide the requisite edge to push products into consumers’ psyche.
 Such is he craving for fashionable and well crafted products that looks can often be equally or more important that the products’ functionality itself.